SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 ![steps of the vipps purchase flow][vipps-purchase-flow]{:width="1200px" :height="500px"}

-## Vipps seamless view integration flow
+## Vipps Seamless View integration flow

 1. When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.